Nunes memo: Contents

 The memo states that a FISA warrant on Carter Page was sought and obtained on October 21, 2016, and that there were three subsequent 90-day renewals.
 The memo notes that FISA submissions are classified information.

 The memo "raise[s] concern as to the legitimacy and legality" of the FISA application process relating to Page, and that probable cause was not made in the warrant application.
-It makes five main points.
-First it alleges that the Steele dossier "formed an essential part of the Carter Page FISA application".
+It makes five main points:

+First, the memo stated that the Steele dossier "formed an essential part of the Carter Page FISA application"; the DOJ Inspector General Michael E. Horowitz later found that the dossier "played a central and essential role" in the decision to seek the surveillance warrant.
 The memo asserted that Christopher Steele was paid $160,000 by the Democratic National Committee and the Clinton campaign.
-In fact, Perkins Coie, which represented the DNC and Clinton campaign, had no contact with Steele, and never paid him directly.
-Instead, they paid Fusion GPS $1.02 million in fees and expenses, $168,000 of which was paid to Orbis by Fusion GPS and used by them to produce the dossier.
-The DNC and Clinton campaign disclosed the total amount paid to Perkins Coie on campaign finance reports.
+The payments were made through intermediaries: Perkins Coie, which represented the DNC and Clinton campaign, paid Fusion GPS $1.02 million in fees and expenses, $168,000 of which Fusion GPS paid to Steele's firm Orbis to produce the dossier.
+In 2022, the Federal Election Commission fined the Clinton campaign $8,000 and the DNC $105,000 for misreporting these payments as "legal services" rather than opposition research.

 The memo also alleged that information about the payment was not disclosed in the initial October 2016 FISA application or subsequent renewals.
-However, the FBI's application for a FISA warrant did describe, in a footnote, the origins and political background of the dossier, a fact conceded by Nunes and other Republican leaders on February 5, after the memo's release.
+However, the FBI's application for a FISA warrant did describe, in a footnote, the origins and political background of the funders of the dossier, a fact conceded by Nunes and other Republican leaders on February 5, after the memo's release.

 Second, the memo alleges that the FISA application relied "extensively" on a Yahoo!
 News report from September 2016 by Michael Isikoff, which referenced Page's July 2016 trip to Moscow and used information from Steele.
-It asserts that the article was "derived from information leaked by Steele himself to Yahoo News."
-Isikoff has stated that the information he got from Steele was actually information that the FBI already had.
-He also described Steele as serious and credible.
+It asserts that the article was "derived from information leaked by Steele himself to Yahoo News".
+Isikoff responded that the information he received from Steele was information the FBI already had.
+The Inspector General later found that the FBI told the FISA court it "did not believe" Steele was the source for the Yahoo article, based on the FBI's assurance that Steele was "a professional" who would not leak; however, Steele had in fact briefed Yahoo News at Fusion GPS's direction.